On Asymptotic Linear Convergence of Projected Gradient Descent for Constrained Least Squares: Introduction

 Projected gradient descent (PGD) is one of the most popular methods for solving constrained optimization, thanks to its simplicity and efficiency.
 In theory, convergence properties of this method are natural extensions of the classical results for unconstrained optimization \cite{luenberger1984linear,bertsekas1997nonlinear,beck2017first,jain2017non}.
 When the constraint set $\C$ is convex, PGD is also known as the projected Landweber iteration \cite{combettes2011proximal} and is shown to converge sublinearly to the global solution of (\ref{prob:f}).
 Moreover, when the least-squares objective is strongly convex, the algorithm enjoys fast linear convergence.
 For non-convex settings, with the recent introduction of restricted (strong) convexity, global convergence has been guaranteed for certain structural constraints such as sparsity constraint \cite{candes2005decoding}, low-rank constraint \cite{sun2016guaranteed}, and L2-norm constraint \cite{beck2018globally}.

 From a different perspective, problem (\ref{prob:f}) can be viewed as a manifold optimization problem in which the intrinsic structure of manifolds can be exploited.
 Dating back to the 1970s, Luenberger \cite{luenberger1972gradient} studied a variant of gradient projection method using the concept of geodesic descent.
 Under the assumption that $\C$ is a differentiable manifold in Euclidean space, the author provided sufficient conditions for global convergence and established a sharp bound on the asymptotic convergence rate near a strict local minimum.
-Later on, this result was extended to a broader class of Riemannian manifolds and has been widely known as the Riemannian steepest descent method \cite{lichnewsky1979minimisation,gabay1982minimizing,uschmajew2020geometric}.
+Later on, this result was extended to a broader class of Riemannian manifolds and has been widely known as the Riemannian steepest descent method\cite{luenberger1972gradient,lichnewsky1979minimisation,gabay1982minimizing,uschmajew2020geometric}.
 The asymptotic convergence rate of Riemannian steepest descent (with exact line search) is given by the Kantorovich ratio $(\beta-\alpha)^2/(\beta+\alpha)^2$, where $\alpha$ and $\beta$ are the smallest and largest eigenvalues of the second derivative of the Lagrangian restricted to the subspace tangent to the constraint manifold at the solution.
 Remarkably, such local convergence bounds are tighter than those obtained from the aforementioned global convergence analysis in the optimization literature since the former exploits the local structure of the problem.
 The global convergence bounds, on the other hand, take into account the worst-case behavior of the algorithm that might occur far away from the solution of interest.
 In certain situations, global convergence analysis suggests sublinear convergence while local convergence analysis offers linear convergence thanks to the benign structure near the solution \cite{o2015adaptive}.
+One key element in the asymptotic convergence analysis of Riemannian steepest descent is Kantorovich inequality \cite{strang1960kantorovich}.
+However, this technique depends on the optimal choice of step size in the exact line search scheme and is not straightforwardly generalized to other variants of gradient projection.
+To the best of our knowledge, there has been no direct extension of the analysis for Riemannian steepest descent method to plain PGD with a fixed step size.